assimalign/ograph/README.md

 - OData
 - Stardog

-Most companies run into a

 ## Limitations
 - Service-to-service query
+- **Degree of Separation**: Unlike a

 # What does OGraph hope to achieve ?

 1. To allow interoperable and queryable REST APIs
 2. To visualize your REST services in a Graph Model
 3. To structure data in terms of a Graph Data Model which can be accessible over the web
 4. To maintain REST yet allow flexible query operations and data resolution like GraphQL